Skip navigation

 Director

 He has a PhD in Economics from the University of British Columbia, Canada, a Master of Science (Agricultural Economics) from Iowa State University and a Bachelor of Agricultural Economics from Massey University, New Zealand.
-He is the author or editor of 10 books in environmental and resource economics including The Economics of the Environment and Natural Resources (Blackwell Publishing), Economics of Water Resources (Edward Elgar), Handbook of Marine Fisheries Conservation and Management (in press, Oxford University Press), Water Resources Planning and Management (forthcoming, Cambridge University Press).
-He has published 20 chapters in books and some 70 papers in internationally refereed journals including some of the world's highest impact journals (including twice in Science).
+He is the co-author or editor of 13 books in environmental and resource economics including The Economics of the Environment and Natural Resources (Blackwell Publishing), Economics of Water Resources (Edward Elgar), Handbook of Marine Fisheries Conservation and Management (in press, Oxford University Press), Water Resources Planning and Management (Cambridge University Press) and Water Security, Economics and Governance (Tilde University Press).
+In 2011 he was awarded the Peter Cullen Eureka Prize for Water Research and Innovation and in 2012 his co-authored book was given the Editor's Choice Awards of Water Resources Research.
+He has published 30 chapters in books and over 100 papers in internationally refereed journals including some of the world's highest impact journals (including in Science and Nature).

 Goal